 It is important that housing provision reflects the needs of these new households, allowing for at least one bedroom per person.

 Land supply is limited, and this has an impact on the number of homes that can be delivered; therefore, it is essential that any new development makes the most efficient use of the land.
 On sites where homes are proposed to be delivered, the Council will be looking for housing sizes that improve the choice in an area; the Council will also expect smaller family housing to be included in the overall mix of housing.
 Furthermore, new developments need to provide a range of typologies / mix of homes to complement the existing / surrounding housing context; a consistent run of overly large units on a site can be at odds with neighbouring sites in terms of street or plot context.
-Therefore, developments that fail to make the most efficient use of land by proposing developments of 4+ bedroom homes when compared with evidenced local housing need, will be refused in accordance with the requirements of this policy and Policy SHO1.
+Therefore, developments that fail to make the most efficient use of land by proposing schemes where more than half of the proposed homes would have 4+ bedrooms will be refused in accordance with the requirements of this policy and Policy SHO1.

 Affordable Housing